rclone/rclone/docs/content/docs.md

 When using `sync`, `copy` or `move` any files which would have been overwritten or deleted are moved in their original hierarchy into this directory.

-Files with matching paths already in DIR will be overwritten.
+If `--suffix` is set, then the moved files will have the suffix added to them.
+If there is a file with the same path (after the suffix has been added) in DIR, then it will be overwritten.

 The remote in use must support server side move or copy and you must use the same remote as the destination of the sync.
 The backup